atlasacademy/fgo-game-data-api/README.md

 - `routers/`: Routers to deal with incoming requests.
 The routers call functions from `core` to get the response data.
 - `core/`: Build response data.
 Get raw data from either `db/helpers/` or the `masters` object in `data/gamedata`.
 - `data/`: Import master data and translations data into memory.
-  - `data/gamedatapy`: has the `masters` object that contains some master data as Pydantic objects.
+  - `data/gamedata.py`: has the `masters` object containing some master data as Pydantic objects.
 The `masters` object is used for frequently accessed master data.
 - `db/`: DB stuffs.
   - `db/helpers/`: Functions to be used by `core` to get data from the DB.
 - `schemas/`: Response Pydantic models.